X

 Bhargav Buddhadev

-Yeah, good afternoon sir and congratulations on a good set of numbers.
+Yeah.
+Good afternoon, sir and congratulations on a good set of numbers.

-Arun Aradhya
+Arun Aradhye

 Bhargav Buddhadev

-Arun Aradhya
+Arun Aradhye

 Bhargav Buddhadev

-Arun Aradhya
+Arun Aradhye

 Yes, very right question.
-As you know there is a tremendous volatility so far as non non ferrous materials are concerned.
-The prices are increasing like anything and it Will definitely have adverse impact on the margins.
-But at the same time what we have done that our contract typically allow for partial pass through.
-We are in the process of passing the increased raw material cost to the customers.
-And that is a process maybe depending upon 3 months contract, 6 months contract for revision of rates.
+As you know, there is a tremendous volatility so far as non-ferrous materials are concerned.
+The prices are increasing like anything, and it will definitely have adverse impact on the margins.
+But at the same time, what we have done that our contracts typically allow for partial pass-through.
+We are in the process of passing the increased raw material cost to the customers, and that is a process maybe depending upon three months contract, six months contract for revision of rates.
+So, that is a continuous process that we are following.

-So that is a continuous process that we are following.
-Apart from that, we focus on product mix improvement, yield, then yield optimization and then cost efficiency to mitigate impact.
-And we are constantly having a visit on the raw material prices and to ensure that through the process improvement and yield improvement, our margins will not be affected to the greater extent.
-Maybe some dent can be there, but it will not have major impact due to passing of the burden on the customers as well as reduction in the raw material consumption and process improvements.
+Apart from that, we focus on product mix improvement, yield, then yield optimization, and then cost efficiency to mitigate impact.
+And we are constantly having a vision on the raw material prices and to ensure that through the process improvement and yield improvement, our margins will not be affected to the greater extent.
+Maybe some dent can be there, but it will not have a major impact due to passing off the burden on the customers as well as reduction in the raw material consumption and process improvements.

 Aditya Menon

-And like you said, like you said, prices are volatile.
-Some.
-With some customers we have three months, like three months period of rate increases.
+And like you said, prices are volatile.
+With some customers, we have three months — like three months period of rate increases.
 As management, we are also sending them every month now because now it’s very volatile.
-Before it used to be like from 900 rupees, 950, but now it’s from 900 rupees to 100 rupees a kilo.
-So that cost which we are bearing, so as management, we are also talking to our customers and we have relation for 20 years.
-So customers also, you know, they are also dependent on us.
+Before it used to be like from INR900 to INR950, but now it’s from INR900 to INR1,200 a kilo.
+So, that’s a lot of cost which we are bearing.
+So as management, we are also talking to our customers, and we have relation for 20 years.
+So customers also — they are also dependent on us.
+We are also their suppliers.
+So they are also friendly with us.
+They have good relation.
+So, they are also what you say, they also try to help us pass the burden for like — take the burden from us.

-Arun Aradhya
+Arun Aradhye

 Aditya Menon

-Because now even the Iran situation, Venezuela situation, it could be move all the time.
-So the customers also are understanding because you do high engineering, it’s big business, you know, they are also understanding we have a good relation with them.
-So so far the talks are positive.
-But we still have to finalize it.
-Maybe by next quarter we get a better picture on this.
-But customers are helpful.
-They are ready to, you know, help us on this, pass on the burden.
-Because for three to six months we can’t bear the burden of price increase.
+Because now even the Iran situation, Venezuela situation, it could be more volatile.
+So, the customers also are understanding, because you do high engineering, it’s big business.
+They are also understanding.
+We have a good relation with them.
+So far, the talks are positive, but we still have to finalize it.
+Maybe by next quarter, we get a better picture on this, but customers are helpful.
+They are ready to help us on this, pass on the burden, because for three months to six months, we can’t bear the burden of price increase.
+So they are like we have sent them the e-mails last month, had calls with them in December.
+Some of them have agreed for — in January to pass on the burden.
+Some are still in chats.
+But they are reasonable.
+It’s not an unreasonable thing that goes on here.

 Bhargav Buddhadev